ppiont/collab-canvas/Z_ORDERING_FIX_SUMMARY.md

 # Z-Ordering Fix - Summary

 ## Problem
 Z-ordering (stacking order) of shapes was not maintained correctly across collaborators and between refreshes/zooms.
-Shapes would randomly shift their stacking positions.
+Shapes would randomly shift their stacking positions, especially when zooming in and out.

 ## Root Cause
 The bug was in `/src/lib/canvas/shapes/ShapeRenderer.ts` at lines 257-261.